GKopanidis/LawnMowerPlates/README.md

 - __Navigation Bar__

-   - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page, Products, Gallery, Company and Contact page and is identical in each page to allow for easy navigation.
+   - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page, Products, Gallery, Company, and Contact page and is identical in each page to allow for easy navigation.
-   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+   - This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.

 ![NavBar](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/87dec414-e9d0-4ec3-84ec-fed645aac281)

 - __The landing page image__

-   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would apply to.
-   - This section introduces the user to the mowing plates with an eye catching picture to grab their attention
+   - This section introduces the user to the mowing plates with an eye-catching picture to grab their attention

 ![Landing Page](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/1cbbab69-45b0-47b0-9bc4-d7b48196bbd7)